-The proposed a residence will have a moderately complex design with a moderately complex roofline and will be oriented with a south aspect.
+The proposed residence and attached garage will have a moderately complex design with a moderately complex roofline and will be oriented with a north aspect.
 The overall design of the structure greatly influences how it will withstand a wildfire.
 Complex building forms create heat traps, areas where the walls and roof members intersect on another where eddies form and hot air and embers from a fire can collect.
 It is important to keep these areas clear of combustibles such as needles and brush.

-The roofing material will consist of metal.
+The roofing material will consist of class-A laminated asphalt shingles.
 Falling embers and fire brands from a wildfire can land on a roof and ignite the roof, either by directly heating the roofing material, or by igniting light fuels (pine needles) that have collected on the roof.
 It is recommended to place screening over gutters and/or make a yearly check to keep them clear of leaves and needles.

-The exterior wall material is to be 12-14" logs on the first floor, log siding on the second floor and stucco.
-Soffits and fascia are to be 3/4" thick plywood.
-The structure will have 24 medium sized windows with the primary viewing direction being toward the south side of the structure.
+The exterior wall material is to be cement board.
+Soffits and fascia are to be 3⁄4" thick plywood.
+The structure will have 27 medium to large sized windows with the primary viewing direction being toward the west and north side of the structure.
 Windows will be double glazed with Low-E coating and tempered glass where required.
-Frames are to be made of wood.
-Exterior doors are to be 13/4", fire-rated, and made of wood.
-The structure will have 1 window well located on the west side of the structure.
+Frames are to be made of wood or aluminum clad wood.
+Exterior doors are to be 13⁄4", fire-rated, and made of wood.
+The structure will have 1 sliding glass doors located on the south side of the structure.
 All operable windows must be provided with screening that is constructed of either aluminum, galvanized steel, copper or of an approved material that when exposed to flame for 15 seconds, will not burn through or melt, and remains intact.
 Windows are one of the weakest parts of a structure with regards to wildfire.
 They often crack and fail before the structure itself ignites, providing a direct path for embers and radiant heat to reach the interior.
 It is best to minimize the number of windows, especially on the downhill side of the structure.
 Fire typically burns up hill faster and will create a great deal of radiant heat.

-A deck will be constructed of composite trek-like material decking material with 6" logs and decorative stone.
+A deck will be constructed of trex decking material with 6" timber posts.
 The deck will be open overhead and underneath.
-The deck will have a buffer material of crushed rock and gravel on top of a noncombustible polyester weed barrier.
+The deck will have a buffer material of crushed gravel on top of a non-combustible polyester weed barrier.
 Decks must be kept clean and free of combustible materials.
 Keep debris such as pine needles, wood, and vegetation away from your deck.
 Each year rake pine needles and other combustible material from underneath decks and overhangs.